 The rank of a page can be interpreted as the probability that a surfer will be at the page after following a large number of forward links.
 The constant Î± in the formula is interpreted as the probability that the web surfer will jump randomly to any web page instead of following a forward link.

-I wrote about the Reasonable Surfer model in a post from 2010 which I titled, Google’s Reasonable Surfer: How The Value Of A Link May Differ Based Upon Link And Document Features And User Data
+I wrote about the Reasonable Surfer model and the many features involved in a post from 2010 which I titled, Google’s Reasonable Surfer: How The Value Of A Link May Differ Based Upon Link And Document Features And User Data

 Patents do sometimes get updated by the people who originally file them.
 These updates often take the shape of changes to the claims within the patents.
 That has happened to the Reasonable Surfer model.